kbajdzienko/Phosphoproteomics/Krzysztof's Wishes.md

 - [x] histograms -> rewrite from counts to density
 - [x] Profile plot -- all peaks by Accession.

-- [ ] plots: clustering of dynamic phosphorylation profiles
+- [ ] plots: fuzzy clustering of dynamic phosphorylation profiles
-- [ ] plots: Functional Categories of Regulated Phosphoproteins (please check F1000 :Fig3 and Fig4, Global, in vivo, and site-specific phosphorylation dynamics in signaling networks.)
 - [ ] PCA (with loadings)
 - [ ] Volcano plot (p-val/fold change)
 - [x] Pareto and Auto scaling + intensity profile (like in Metaboanalyst)
 - [x] Reshape the quality check table
-- [ ] for future: import profile for MaxQuant output to PDA workflow
+- [ ] for future: import function for MaxQuant output
+- [ ] plot: ann_ID intensity profile, choice of which ann_ID are plotted
+- [ ] ions table - join All_Accessions to peakData

 #### FIX:
 - [x] sitesMerge - different number of ann_IDs in peakData and annIntData - (was no problem)